GoofyAhhSilly/GoofyAhhSilly/README.md

     <summary>Click to Reveal</summary>
     <ul>
       <li><strong>I’m neurodivergent</strong> (+CPTSD, GAD, Agoraphobia).
 I’m guarded at first but will open up if I trust you over time.</li>
       <li><strong>I have severe trauma</strong> (SA, SH, stalking, emotional and pedophile-related abuse).
-I’m fine with dark humor, but don’t make pointed jokes unless we’re close.</li>
+Generally you really don't have to tiptoe around me and I’m fine with dark humor, but don’t make pointed jokes unless we’re close.</li>
       <li><strong>I don’t want any therapy, pity or sympathy—just awareness.
 I'm adding this section ONLY for the sake of letting people know what they're dealing with.
 That being said, don’t act like you have the "moral high ground" over my own experiences or how I cope with them.
-I also don't owe you any exclusive details.</li>
+I also don't owe you the details of my trauma because at the end of the day it's <a href="https://i.imgur.com/JnWGkGm.mp4">✨none of your business✨</a>.</li>
-      <li><strong>I am NOT American.</strong> I am Slavic (Bulgarian, Eastern European), and I do NOT care about American culture, social norms, or politics.
+      <li><strong>I am NOT American.</strong> I'm Slavic (Eastern European), and I do NOT care about American culture, social norms, or politics.
 If you think everyone should conform/courtesy to your standards, DNI.</li>
       <li><strong>I’m a LaVeyan Satanist.</strong> I don’t believe in God, the Bible, or Christianity.
-If that bothers you, walk away.</li>
+If that bothers you, DNI.</li>
       <li><strong>If you’re overly sensitive or easily triggered, don’t interact.</strong> I make my own judgements based on your behaviour + I’m blunt and unfiltered.
 So if that’s a problem, don’t engage.
 Just DNI.</li>
       <li><strong>Bonus DNI if you don't agree with <a href="https://i.imgur.com/xkHZT1l.jpeg">THIS</a> as well.</li>
     </ul>